 I know many people don’t like anchovies but fish sauce has a wonderful umami flavor most people love.
 Fish sauce isn’t really all that fishy.

 Since fish sauce is made using the entire fish – head, bones, guts, skin, and flesh – it’s going to be rich in B-vitamins and minerals.

 Choose a fish sauce that does not contain added water, preservatives, sugar or MSG.

 I like Red Boat Fish Sauce.
 It is an all-natural, first press, “extra virgin” Vietnamese fish sauce which is made from a two hundred year-old, chemical free, artisanal process.
-Red Boat uses only the freshest cá com (black anchovy), salted minutes after leaving the sea then slow aged for over a year in traditional wooden barrels.
+Red Boat uses only the freshest cá com (black anchovy), salted minutes after leaving the sea then slowly aged for over a year in traditional wooden barrels.
 Red Boat anchovies are sourced exclusively from the crystal clear waters off the Phu Quoc Island archipelago.

 When I was in Vietnam I had the pleasure of visiting a local fish sauce company.
 You can see the vats of fermenting fish sauce sitting out in the sun.
 Did it smell?
 Well not as much as you would expect.
 There was certainly a fishy smell in the air but it wasn’t offensive at all.